brinobruno/PortfolioDev/README.md

 I made the UI design using Figma, not 100% complete as well and I hope to reach an optimal result.
 This is the link if you wish to see it: https://www.figma.com/file/dQw0X1ntskAc5nVTt3I6aw/Portfolio-V2-ReactJS-NextJS?node-id=0%3A1

+If you want to run the project (unfinished as of today):

+- Clone repository

+on cli/vscode:
+- yarn
+- yarn start

+will be available at localhost:3000

+Happy Hacking!